peteroupc/Numbers/docs/PeterO.Numbers.EContext.md

  An arithmetic context for the .NET Framework decimal format (see [
          &#x22;Forms of numbers&#x22;
       ](PeterO.Numbers.EDecimal.md) "Forms of numbers"  ), 96 bits precision, and a valid exponent range of -28 to 0.
 The default rounding mode is HalfEven.
-(The  `"Cli"` "Cli" stands for "Common Language Infrastructure", which defined this format as the .NET Framework decimal format in version 1, but leaves it unspecified in later versions.).  <a id="Decimal128"></a>
+(The  `"Cli"`  stands for "Common Language Infrastructure", which defined this format as the .NET Framework decimal format in version 1, but leaves it unspecified in later versions.).  <a id="Decimal128"></a>
 ### Decimal128

     public static readonly PeterO.Numbers.EContext Decimal128;